Tory MPs to choose final two candidates as Liz Truss sees surge in support

 In Spectator podcast hustings on the eve of the final ballot, Ms Mordaunt said the Tory brand had “not been helped by some of the TV formats” as she called for “some positivity and some professionalism” to be restored to the often bitter race.

-Ms Truss, who is being backed by Boris Johnson’s most loyal allies, insisted the party’s reputation is “in a positive place”.
+Ms Truss, who is being backed by Mr Johnson’s most loyal allies, insisted the party’s reputation is “in a positive place”.

 Mr Sunak’s campaign focused on polls showing that he could beat Labour leader Sir Keir Starmer and “is the candidate the public think would make the best PM”.